Click on the Ycode logo to navigate to your main dashboard, where you can view and create projects, and access your profile settings.

 Click on Layers to open your canvas.
 In this view, you can see the Layers sidebar (1) on the left, your Canvas (2) in the middle and the right sidebar (3) with a Design and Settings tab.

-Databases are used for dynamic websites.
+CMS are used for dynamic websites.
 These types of websites grab information from a database and present that information each time the page loads.
 If you make changes in the database, the content will adjust accordingly.

 For example: You run an online store and feature new arrivals on your homepage.
 Instead of manually updating the homepage, you can use a database to automatically display new products—either by updating your Ycode database or syncing it with your inventory management software via API.